bolt Game Changer on the official Commander list

 Is Rhystic Study banned anywhere?

 Rhystic Study is legal in Commander, Legacy, Vintage, Historic, Pauper, and several other formats.
-It is banned in Pauper Commander (paupercommander), where its converted mana cost and raw card-advantage engine would dominate that format's lower-power environment.
+It is banned in Pauper Commander, where its continuous card-draw engine is considered too powerful relative to that bracket's lower power level.
 It is not legal in Modern, Pioneer, Standard, or Alchemy.